seed-labs/seed-emulator/examples/B06-blockchain/README.md

 To use any account created on the node, we need to unlock it, because the account data (including a private key) are password protected.
-The default password `admin` is hardcoded in the emulator.
+The password `admin` is hardcoded in the emulator.

 ```
 > eth.accounts